 If you work within one of the fields covered under the PA Heart and Lung Act, this law is highly relevant to you.
-Even if this law does not apply directly to you, you may know someone in a related field who it will affect.
+Even if this law does not apply directly to you, you may know someone in a related field which it will affect.

-Regardless of your level of knowledge regarding the Heart and Lung Act in Pennsylvania, it’s important to understand the basics of this law, such as what it is, how broad its scope is, what type of benefits it offers and most importantly, who it affects.
+Regardless of your level of knowledge regarding the Heart and Lung Act in Pennsylvania, it’s essential to understand the basics of this law, such as what it is, how broad its scope is, what type of benefits it offers and most importantly, who it affects.

 Even if you are not one of the individuals covered under this law, we still believe this is essential information everyone should be aware of.
 Maybe you know someone else who this law will apply to.
 Even if you do not know anyone, increasing your knowledge and awareness of the law is always useful.